-- Complete at least two Humanities courses, one Science course, and one Social Science course from Austin College (i.e., 1/2 of the breadth).
-If the student does not have transfer courses to complete the other half of the breadth requirements, those courses must also be completed at Austin College.
+- Complete at least two Humanities courses, one Science course, and one Social Science course from Austin College (i.e., 1/2 of the Discover requirements).
+If the student does not have transfer courses to complete the other half of the Discover requirements, those courses must also be completed at Austin College.

 - Competencies can be completed with Austin College courses or equivalent transfer courses.

-- The Foundation requirement would be waived as in the case for new transfer students.
+- The First Year Seminar requirement would be waived as in the case for new transfer students.